 Antiquing & Toning

-Toning is one of the most interesting and challenging things that gilders do to create an authentic antique finish.
+Through toning, gilders create an authentic antique finish.
 Toning techniques can create a patina of age on repairs or new work.
 The best toning looks completely natural, like no human hand was involved.
 Toning may also be done to make a frame harmonize with a work of art, or to make the gilding have a special look for a work of art.
 Different karats of leaf, bole color, glue, shellac, pigments, acids, and wax are some of the materials used in toning work.
 We will work on a variety of karats of leaf and with silver, to make an antique vermeil finish.
 This is a challenging, fun, and messy workshop; be prepared.

 Pastiglia, Gilding and Punching (Grannito)

-This class will focus on making pastiglia, raised gesso, and learning how to apply it to the surface of a frame.
+This class offers instruction in pastiglia, raised gesso, and how to apply it to the surface of a frame.
 The class will also cover the preparation and application of bole, water gilding, burnishing and grannito (punching), as well as discussions of various ways of toning the frame with pigments and shellacs.
-Experimentation with design and surface decorations will be encouraged.
-Students will learn how to handle gold leaf and to gild out of a book of gold leaf.
+Experimentation with design and surface decorations is encouraged.
+Students learn how to handle gold leaf and how to gild out of a book of gold leaf.
 Students may bring their own tools and materials or purchase them prior to the class.